libmcu/libmcu/modules/metrics/README.md

 backlog exists (e.g. after a transmit failure), the interval check is bypassed and every call attempts to drain the stored data until the backlog is cleared.

+When the reporting interval elapses while a backlog is still being drained, the current in-memory metrics are automatically snapshot to `metricfs` and reset before continuing the drain.
+This prevents metric loss when backlog processing spans multiple reporting intervals.

 ```c
 /* Override the default 60-minute interval at compile time if needed:
  *   -DMETRICS_REPORT_INTERVAL_SEC=300   (5 minutes) */